 And what can we do about it?

 Fuschia Sirois: Self-compassion is one of the best ways to combat guilt and shame.
-It’s been shown in numerous studies to be a powerful tool for managing these feelings as it brings kindness into the equation instead of harsh criticism and judgment.
+Numerous studies have shown that it is a powerful tool for managing these feelings.

 If you think about how you would respond to a friend struggling with a task, you probably would also be understanding and offer support—being self-compassionate means extending the same understanding to oneself.